Commelina erecta L.

 Steyermark and other authors recognized various infraspecific forms based on leaf width or spathe size.
 These show substantial intergradation and are not formally recognized at present.
 The genus name commemorates two Dutch botanists, Jan and Kaspar Commelin, who had a brother who died at an early age and contributed nothing to botany.
 The three petals of the flower represent these three brothers.

-Photographs taken in Winter Haven, FL., 6-27-02, and at Millstream Gardens Conservation Area, Madison County, MO., 7-17-04 (DETenaglia); also at Holly Ridge Conservation Area, Stoddard County, MO, 8-15-2009; Klondike County Park, St. Charles County, MO, 8-08-2011; the racetrack sand prairie, Scott County, MO, 8-30-2011; along the Katy Trail near Dutzow, Warren County, MO, 8-02-2012, 9-04-2015, and 11-03-2019; along the Katy Trail near Augusta, St. Charles County, MO, 8-03-2015; and along the Katy Trail near Treloar, Warren County, MO, 10-02-2020 (SRTurner).
+Photographs taken in Winter Haven, FL., 6-27-02, and at Millstream Gardens Conservation Area, Madison County, MO., 7-17-04 (DETenaglia); also at Holly Ridge Conservation Area, Stoddard County, MO, 8-15-2009; Klondike County Park, St. Charles County, MO, 8-08-2011; the racetrack sand prairie, Scott County, MO, 8-30-2011; along the Katy Trail near Dutzow, Warren County, MO, 8-02-2012, 9-04-2015, and 11-03-2019; along the Katy Trail near Augusta, St. Charles County, MO, 8-03-2015; along the Katy Trail near Treloar, Warren County, MO, 10-02-2020; and at Marais Temps Clair Conservation Area, St. Charles County, MO, 7-25-2024 (SRTurner).